-The Water Conservation and Irrigation Commission of New South Wales, which is the constructing authority for the dam, has for some time past been carrying out investigations of alternate dam sites on the Dumaresq River near Mingoola Station Homestead which is approximately 39 miles from Tenterfield.
+The Water Conservation and Irrigation Commission of New South Wales, which is the constructing authority for the dam, carried out investigations of several dam sites on the Dumaresq River near Mingoola Station Homestead which is approximately 39 miles from Tenterfield.
 Foundation drilling supplemented by a geophysical survey carried out by the Commonwealth Bureau of Mineral Resources disclosed unfavourable foundation conditions at all sites, the depth of alluvium overlying sound rock exceeding 150 feet in all cases.
-In an endeavour to obtain more economical storages, investigations have now been extended to tributary streams and superficially suitable sites have been located on Pike's Creek and the Mole River.
-A geophysical survey has recently been made at each of these sites and comparative estimates are in course of preparation to determine the relative economy of providing one large storage at Mingoola or two smaller storages on the tributaries.
-The Irrigation and Water Supply Commission of Queensland, which is the constructing authority for the new weirs and regulators, has carried out detailed investigations as to sites for such works.
+In an endeavour to obtain more economical storages, investigations were extended to tributary streams and superficially suitable sites have been located on Pike Creek and the Mole River.
+A geophysical survey was made at each of these sites and preliminary comparative estimates prepared to determine the relative economy of providing one large storage at Mingoola or two smaller storages on the tributaries.
+It is now intended to do exploratory drilling of the tributary sites.
+The Irrigation and Water Supply Commission of Queensland is the constructing authority for the new weirs and regulators.
 The construction of Bonshaw and Cunningham Weirs on the Dumaresq River was completed in January, 1953 and June, 1954 respectively.

-Investigations are proceeding and designs are being prepared for a weir and regulator on the Barwon River at the offiake of the Boomi River and for a low level weir to establish a pumping pool at a location 35.3 miles on the Dumaresq River.
+Investigations are proceeding and designs are being prepared for a weir and regulator on the Barwon River at the offtake of the Boomi River and construction of a low level weir to establish a pumping pool at Glenarbon on the Dumaresq River has been authorized.
 The existing Goondiwindi and Mungindi Weirs are being maintained, operated and controlled by the Queensland Irrigation and Water Supply Commission.
+Until a dam has been constructed, it is unlikely that any weirs, other than those referred to above, will be required.

-The catchments for the border streams (2,000 square miles) extend to the granite areas in the vicinity of Tenterfield (New South Wales) and Stanthorpe (Queensland) and elevation rises to 3,000 feet.
+The catchments for the border streams (2,000 square miles) extend to the granite areas in the vicinity of Tenterfield (New South Wales) and Stanthorpe (Queensland) and elevation rises to 3,000 fect.
 Average rainfall is 30 inches.
 The catchments and the areas suitable for irrigation are approximately equal in each State.
 Climatic conditions are such that it is necessary to supplement rainfall from April to October by irrigation to stabilize and increase production.
 The capacity of the area to grow lucerne and tobacco under irrigation has already been demonstrated.
-Irrigation of cotton, root crops, cereals, and citrus fruit, and expansion of the fat stock industry, is being examined.
+Other possible development of the area mcludes irrigation of cotton, root crops, cereals, and citrus fruit, and expansion of the fat stock industry.

-4. Snowy Mountains Hydro-electric Scheme.\-(i) General.
+4. Snowy Mountains Hydro-electric Scheme.-(i) General.
 Following a comprehensive investigation into both the water and power potential of the Snowy River waters by a Technical Committee representative of the Commonwealth and the States of New South Wales and Victoria in 1947 and 1948, and the submission by the committee of reports in 1948 and 1949, the Commonwealth Parliament in July, 1949 passed the Snowy Mountains Hydro-electric Power Act setting up an Authority to implement the proposals agreed upon.